dodevops/cloudcontrol/README.md

 ### certificates

-Configures given certificate authorities (*.pem) into the container
+Adds specified trusted certificate authorities into the container

 #### Configuration